Andrea-Behanova/gACSON/README.md

 - SLIC supervoxels https://github.com/fk128/SLICSupervoxels
 - Accurate fast marching and skeletonization: https://www.mathworks.com/matlabcentral/fileexchange/24531-accurate-fast-marching?s_tid=prof_contriblnk

 Please download the Bio-Formats and BM4D packages and place them into the gACSON directory.
+SLIC supervoxels and Accurate fast marching and skeletonization code is included in gACSON package, but they are distributed under a different open-source licence.
+Check the licence information in the respective directories.

 This version of the software has been implemented and tested in Matlab R2020b.